|Economics: Master's Programme, 120 credits|

 Semester 3 contains advanced economic theory as well as courses that widen and deepen the student's knowledge of social science methods.
 It consists of two compulsory and two optional courses.
 The compulsory courses deepen the understanding of core economic theory, introducing the student to the theoretical foundations of research in economics and to its applications.

 The programme deepens as well as widens the student’s base of knowledge.
-The aim of the core theory courses and the independent dissertation is to provide greater depth, while the aim of the other courses is to deepen as well as widen the student's perspectives.
+The aim of the core theory courses and the independent dissertation is to provide greater depth, while the aim of the other course is to deepen as well as widen the student's perspectives.

 Advanced Economics, 15 credits